 She stood up, smoothed her clothes and looked around.
 In front of her there was a path lined by tall sunflowers that stretched a long way in the distance.
 Bianca could not see the end of it or where it led to.
 But she was not scared and in a happy mood, started to walk.

 She walked and walked until she came to a clearing close to the edge of a thick forest.
+There was a village with the most charming and fairy tale thatched houses she had ever set eyes on.
+They were painted in all colours of the rainbow; all had porches lined with trees and tiled pathways, ornamental flower-beds and a birdbath.
+No sooner did Bianca knock on the door of the first one she fancied, than it opened.

-There, in the middle, stood the funniest house she had ever seen.
-No sooner did Bianca knock on the door, than it opened and a dear old lady appeared on the doorstep.
+A dear old lady appeared on the doorstep.
 She was small, plump, her cheeks were pink and her hair was white.
 She was not at all surprised to see Bianca.
 On the contrary, she immediately invited her in.

 ‘Welcome my child.
 I have been waiting for you.
 You must be tired.
 Go upstairs to your room.
 I shall see you tomorrow.’

-You might have guessed by now that his dear old lady was none other than a fairy.
+You might have guessed by now that this dear old lady was none other than a fairy.
 Her name was Fairy Obedience.
 She was one of seven sisters, all fairies.
 The others were Fairy Patience, Fairy Politeness, Fairy Kindness, Fairy Respectfulness, Fairy Conceitedness, Fairy Selfishness and Fairy Consideration.
 They all lived in the Realm of Harmony.
 They were all good at their game.
 Fairy Obedience was very good at playing tricks and disguising herself.

 For this game, she assumed the guise of an old lady by wearing a black dress, a black and white spotted headscarf, a red and black spotted apron, purple shoes and tiny reading glasses on the tip of her nose.